hachmannlab/chemml/doc/CMLWInputFile.rst

 - At sign (@)
     At sign (@) can be used to get a parameter value from the send/receive stream.
-It comes right after equals sign (=) and should be followed by one of the IDs of received tokens (with no space, e.g. parameter = @7).
+It comes right after equals sign (=) and should be followed by one of the input tokens (e.g. parameter = @df).

 ----
 =======================================================